Zaleplon: Recreational use

 Zaleplon has the potential to be a drug of recreational use, and has been found to have an addictive potential similar to benzodiazepine and benzodiazepine-like hypnotics.
-The mind- and judgment-altering effects of zaleplon are similar to those of many benzodiazepines, but the fast-acting nature and short half-life of the chemical mean high doses set on much more quickly and last for short periods of time (usually from 45 to 60 minutes).

 Some individuals use a different delivery method than prescribed, such as insufflation, to induce effects faster.

-A common effect of recreational zaleplon use is the occurrence of (typically short-lived) hallucinations.
-Fewer visual and auditory hallucinations/disruptions occur with the use of zaleplon than with other Z-drugs, like zolpidem.
 Anterograde amnesia can occur and can cause one to lose track of the amount of zaleplon already ingested, prompting the ingesting of more than originally planned.
-However, continuous ingestion is extremely unlikely precisely because of zaleplon's quick onset of action.

-The combination of alcohol and zaleplon can result in fatal respiratory depression and asphyxiation from vomiting.

 Aviation use

-The Federal Aviation Administration allows zaleplon with a 12-hour wait period and no more than twice a week, which makes it the sleep medication with the shortest allowed waiting period after use.
+The Federal Aviation Administration allows zaleplon for pilots with a 12-hour wait period before flying and no more than twice a week, which makes it the sleep medication with the shortest allowed waiting period after use.
 The substances with the 2nd shortest period, which is of 24 hours, are zolpidem and ramelteon.

 Military use

 The United States Air Force uses zaleplon as one of the hypnotics approved as a "no-go pill" to help aviators and special-duty personnel sleep in support of mission readiness (with a four-hour restriction on subsequent flight operation).
 "Ground tests" are required prior to authorization being issued to use the medication in an operational situation.
 The other hypnotics used as "no-go pills" are temazepam and zolpidem, which both have longer mandatory recovery periods.